-• The rider must always be looking in the desired direction of travel.

-• The terrain should allow the guest to control their speed and initiate the turn at a slow pace.

-The exercise is to introduce the rider to edging the board and the movements used on both heel side and toe side.

-• Do not expect perfection.
+- The rider must always be looking in the desired direction of travel. - The terrain should allow the guest to control their speed and initiate the turn at a slow pace. - The exercise is to introduce the rider to edging the board and the movements used on both heel side and toe side. - Do not expect perfection.
 Mileage is needed to refine the direction change and the skills required.

-• Ensure the back foot stays on the board.
-A stomp pad can help.

-Low traffic areas with an even run-out helps guests.

-· Ensure the equipment is set up correctly.
+- Ensure the back foot stays on the board.
+A stomp pad can help. - Low traffic areas with an even run-out helps guests. - · Ensure the equipment is set up correctly.

+Common problem Possible Causes Possible Solutions Edging Inclination.
+Uneven terrain.
 Work on flexing joints.
 Teacher assistance Use fall line.
+Breaking at the waist.
+On back foot.
+Scared.
+No support.
 Lift back foot up and down.
 Slower speed.
 Tighten boots and bindings.
+Board turns.
+Edging the board.
+Rotating the body.
 Emphasize flat feet and board.
 Hand and body alignment.

-Flexing and breathing exercises.
+Too stiff.
+Tense Flexing and breathing exercises.

-LIFT RIDING
+Beginner Progressions/Lift Riding

+Beginner Progressions/Lift Riding